KIKonstantin/estore-softuni-action-figures/README.md

 API documentation

-The API documentation can be found in the API.md file in the root directory of the repository.
-This documentation includes information on the available endpoints and their respective request and response formats.
-Contributing
+The API for the Softuni Prime Figures application exposes a number of endpoints for managing orders, products, users, and categories.
+These endpoints allow you to perform GET, POST, PUT, and DELETE requests as appropriate.

+The API uses JSON web tokens for authentication.
+To access protected routes, a valid token must be provided in the Authorization header of the request.

+Passwords are hashed using bcrypt to help increase the security of the application.

 If you would like to contribute to the project, please follow these guidelines: